svelte-add/svelte-add/projects/svelte-add/README.md

 # Suppose you started a SvelteKit project
 npm init svelte@next

-# Then realized you want to write your styles in PostCSS
+# Then realized you want to write your styles in SCSS
-npx svelte-add@latest postcss
+npx svelte-add@latest scss
 ```

 but there are practically infinite scenarios that an automated tool like this cannot expect, so it doesn't always work.
 For that reason, we recommend choosing integrations with the appropriate app initializer (SvelteKit or Vite) for an instant result and [creating an issue for an eventual fix](https://github.com/svelte-add/svelte-add/issues).